-Predominantly a country of Christian Orthodox, the Muslim villagers carved out an identity for themselves even during the Soviet Union.
-Now under 200 people live in the village and their way of life is slowly fading away.
+In the mountains of Georgia, 20km north of the Turkish border is the small village of Agara.
+Predominantly a country of Christian Orthodox, the Muslim villagers had managed to carve out an identity for themselves even during the Soviet Union - and yet, the isolation and alienation of the villagers has always been an issue.
+Now under 200 people live in the village, and their way of life is slowly fading away.

-This projects explores the lives of those who chose to stay behind and documents a dissapearing way of life.
+This projects explores the nomadic lives of those who chose to stay behind and documents a dissapearing way of life.